adsarwate/advising-notes/GraduateResearch.md

 The thesis/dissertation is what you produce at the end of your Ph.D. as public proof that you have advanced human knowledge in some area through the work you have done in the last few years.
 It also is evidence that you have become an expert in an area of study.

 Some fields/advisors believe that it is ok to have a "staple thesis": just staple three papers together and turn it in.
-Sometimes this is literatl -- an economics thesis from MIT even restarted page numbers with each chapter.
+Sometimes this is literal -- an economics thesis I saw from MIT even restarted page numbers with each chapter and had separate bibliographies per chapter.
 However, a more conventional approach is to treat the thesis as a *synthesis* and *more fully explained* version of your research work.
 Not every paper of yours has to be crammed into the thesis.

 Think of the thesis as being read by a student with a Masters who wants to work in this area.
 Your thesis should give them a good sense of:

 * *What is the general state of known results and how did this area come about?* You want to both address the history of the field/problem and the specific recent advances to properly contextualize your own contribution.
 This is a more comprehensive and deeper literature review than you can plausibly fit into a paper.
 A good literature review is itself a research contribution: the student who reads your thesis next will really get a good sense of the field.
+* (add more here)

 ### Advice when it comes time to write